soham10i/realtime-scene-understanding/README.md

 # Real-Time Scene Understanding

-This project processes a video to detect objects, generate captions for them, and summarize the video content using YOLOv8 and BLIP models.
+This project processes a video to detect objects, generate captions for them, and summarize the video content using YOLOv8 and BLIP and LongFormer models.

 ## Prerequisites